-Prioritizing input and collaboration can be difficult with a team that naturally resorts to siloing their work, however there are some strategies you can use as a remote sales team manager to make sure your sales reps participate in the collaborative process.
+Prioritizing input and collaboration can be difficult with a team that naturally resorts to siloing their work.
+However, there are some strategies you can use as a remote sales team manager to make sure your sales reps participate in the collaborative process.

 So, what do you need to do as a sales manager to make sure your remote sales team is successfully collaborating with you and the rest of the team?

 - Promote the new culture of collaboration by giving direct examples of benefits that could come from intra-team or cross-departmental collaboration.
 Sales reps may need to feel like their efforts will impact their bottom line in order to embrace a culture of collaboration wholeheartedly.

-In order to successfully run a remote sales team it is imperative that you utilize the right collaboration tools.
+In order to successfully run a remote sales team, it is imperative that you utilize the right collaboration tools.

 A remote sales team will need tools that are accessible on any and all of their reps’ own devices.
-At the epicentre of this will be their CRM.
+At the epicenter of this will be their CRM.
 Encourage reps to maintain and update lead and prospect information daily in their CRM.

-Integrated sales tools are essential so that teams can track their prospects easily and see how well their sales strategies are moving along in comparison to pre-planned goals.
+Integrated sales tools are essential so that teams can track their prospects easily and see how well their sales strategies are moving along in comparison to pre-planned goals:

 Managing a remote team can become difficult if you do not stay on top of the issues facing the team on a day-to-day basis.
 That said, there is a balance to be struck, avoid micromanaging your team as this can build resentment and distrust.

-Most importantly make sure your team is having fun and feeling engaged with other team members, even if everyone is thousands of miles away.
+- Make sure your team is having fun and feeling engaged with other team members, even if everyone is thousands of miles away.
 Host theme days where everyone shares their favorite food for Friday or have trivia competitions during meeting breaks.
 This will help with employee satisfaction, productivity, and team building, just as investing in team culture does in the office.